wp-plugins/really-simple-ssl/readme.txt

 * Yes, every request to your domain gets redirected to https.

 == Changelog ==
+= 2.1.11 =
+* Improved instructions regarding deinstalling when locked out of back-end

 = 2.1.10 =
 * Removed HSTS headers, because it is difficult to roll back.